It’s all about motivation – Top tips for getting motivated for exam revision

 If you’ve got essays to hand in, or are preparing for mocks or resists, it can be hard to motivate yourself – especially at this time of year.

-It’s even worse when you know you need to knuckle down, but for whatever reason, you just can’t.
+It’s even worse when you know you need to knuckle down, but for whatever reason, you just can’t find the motivation to get started.
 So, if you’re feeling a little uninspired or find yourself procrastinating – here are some tips to get you back to your books:

 - Think about why you’re feeling unmotivated – it’s worth taking a few minutes to consider this.
 Perhaps you’ve just reached your limit at that moment in time, or is your lack of motivation because you don’t understand something?
 Sometimes getting to grips with the cause of the problem can help you find a solution, so be honest with yourself.